 Every applicant for admission shall undergo a thorough health examination.
-No person shall be admitted to this University who is found by the University Health Service to be suffering from a dangerous, communicable, contagious, or infectious disease, or who is physically unfit to take courses in any college or school of the University. consideration of my admission to the University of the Philippines and of the privileges of a student in this institution, I hereby promise and pledge to abide by and comply with, all the rules and regulations laid down by competent authority in the University and in the college or school in which I am enrolled."
+No person shall be admitted to this University who is found by the University Health Service to be suffering from a dangerous, communicable, contagious, or infectious disease, or who is physically unfit to take courses in any college or school of the University.

+Every student shall, upon admission, sign the following pledge: "In consideration of my admission to the University of the Philippines and of the privileges of a student in this institution, I hereby promise and pledge to abide by and comply with, all the rules and regulations laid down by competent authority in the University and in the college or school in which I am enrolled."
 Refusal to take this pledge or violation of its terms shall be sufficient cause for summary dismissal or denial of admission.